 Once the frozen fruit reaches its destination, it must go right into a freezer.
 Maintaining cold enough temperatures will ensure the integrity and safety of the product.
 From there, it’ll be ready to sell to the public.

 If you sell or purchase all types of produce, you’ll know that fresh fruit doesn’t require as many protocols.
 Sure, you can’t let fresh fruit sit inside scorching hot trucks in the middle of summer.
-However, as long as you keep the fruit in fairly cool to room temperature conditions, it should be safe.
+But as long as you keep the fruit in fairly cool to room temperature conditions, it should be safe.
 If anything, it might become riper before reaching its recipient.

 When storing fresh fruit, ventilation is also key.
 Fresh fruit holds onto a substantial amount of moisture.
 If that moisture builds up too much, the speed at which the fruit spoils will increase exponentially.
 By allowing a decent amount of airflow around the fruit, you’ll slow down the decay process by a long shot.